Cloud Contraptions delivers around 150 days of training each year to organizations around the world.

 Learn Zig 0.16: explicit allocators, comptime, error sets, the new std.Io async I/O system (async/await reintroduced), build system 2.0, and C interop.
 A compiled, low-level systems language with no hidden control flow.

-Master Apache Airflow workflows using Python—from setting up executors and building DAGs to deploying production pipelines, cloud integration, and custom plugins.
+Master Apache Airflow 3 workflows using Python—from the airflow.sdk authoring interface and asset-based scheduling to DAG versioning, cloud integration, and custom plugins.

 Master data engineering automation—from provisioning infrastructure with Ansible to orchestrating workflows with Apache Airflow and integrating with Snowflake for modern cloud data warehousing.